georgexyz19/georgexyz.com/content/posts/vim-tips.md

 Some people recommend to map CapsLock key to Esc key when using Vim.
 Stackoverflow has a Q&A on how to do it.
-The following two lines of code in .vimrc file will do the trick.
+The following two lines of code in .vimrc file do the trick.
 When leaving Vim, it will remap the key back to Caps Lock.
 The xmodmap software is already installed in Linux Mint, so no installation is needed.